micronDLA/SDK/docs/C API.md

 ## ie_getresult

 Get an output from a buffer.
-If opt_blocking was set then it will wait FWDNXT hardware
+If opt_blocking was set then it will wait Micron DLA hardware

 ***Parameters:***